Unit 684: Aftermath

 The four survivors of Unit 684 were sentenced to death by a military tribunal and executed on 10 March 1972.
 The South Korean government concealed all information regarding Unit 684 until the 1990s.

 Unit 684 came to public attention with the release of the film Silmido in 2003, but the government only released an official report on the unit and the mutiny in 2006.

 In 2009, the families of 21 members of Unit 684 sued the South Korean government for ₩670 million in compensation.
 On 19 May 2010, the Seoul Central District Court ordered that the government pay ₩273 million in compensation to the families.
 The court found that "the Silmido agents were not informed of the level of danger involved with their training, and the harshness of the training violated their basic human rights" and also acknowledged the emotional pain the government caused by not officially disclosing the deaths of the agents to family members until 2006.

+On August 23, 2017, the Republic of Korea Air Force (ROKAF) held a solemn joint funeral service for all members of Unit 684 who had been executed and secretly buried following the 1971 mutiny.
+Taking place 45 years after the execution, this ceremony marked a significant official gesture of reconciliation and restitution, as ROKAF honor guards were tasked with formally escorting the urns containing the remains and a large framed group portrait of the unit during the procession.
+The service was attended by grieving family members, representing the military's first formal acknowledgment of the operatives' status and the provision of proper funeral rites after decades of concealment.

+On September 9, 2023, the Seoul High Court (Criminal Division 8) accepted a petition to restore the right to appeal for Im Seong-bin, one of the four Unit 684 members executed in 1972.
+The petition was filed by his younger sister.
+Following the 1971 mutiny, Im Seong-bin and three other survivors were sentenced to death by a military court.
+They were executed on March 10, 1972, without appealing to the Supreme Court.
+The court's decision was based on findings by the Truth and Reconciliation Commission.
+Investigations revealed that Air Force officials had coerced the members into waiving their right to appeal.
+The members were falsely promised that if they did not appeal to the Supreme Court (which would have exposed the unit's existence to the public), their lives would be spared, and they would be deployed to the Vietnam War.
+This ruling paves the way for the case to be heard by the Supreme Court 51 years after the execution, potentially re-evaluating the judicial process that led to their deaths.
+A similar petition filed by the cousin of Kim Chang-gu, another executed member, was dismissed.
+The court ruled that a cousin does not fall within the category of direct lineage required to file for a restoration of appeal rights under current South Korean law.